tyosr/tyosr/README.md

 - 👋 Hi, I’m @tyosr
 - 👀 I’m an IT student, interested in design and coding.
-- 🌱 I’m currently learning HTML, CSS, JS, wordpress, java, node.js, c++.
+- 🌱 I’m currently learning React MySQLT, Python, Springboot, java, node.js, firebase, wordpress,.
 - 💞️ I’m looking to collaborate on projects related to web development, design and marketing .
 - 📫 How to reach me :
       Mail: trimechyosr@gmail.com